ObeliskCode/Net-Ghost-SE/README.md

 ## Build Instructions (Linux) WIP
 To build on linux use the CodeBlocks Project (.cbp) in the 3D_OpenGL_Engine/ folder.

-Also build libassimp.a and put in Libraries_linux/lib.
+Also build libassimp.a and put in Libraries_linux/lib along with installing boost to the boost folder.